rccordell/s22bl/assignments.md

 #### 2. Lab Report Entries

 Your lab report entries will vary quite a bit from lab to lab.
 I may post a prompt for a lab to help start your thinking, in which case you should begin your reports from these prompts.
+In generally I would expect lab reports to be at least 500 but no more than 1,000 words, as an absolute maximum.

-In each lab report entry, I will expect to find a brief  description of the lab activities completed and any outcomes (code, a material product, etc.).
+In each lab report entry, I will expect to find an account of what you did: that is, a brief description of the lab activities completed and any outcomes (code, a material product, etc.).
 For coding labs, you will likely integrate code snippets directly into your prose (more on this as those labs approach), while for other labs you may instead reference external proof of your work, such as photos.
+Next, I would expect some prose that reflect on the process: what thoughts did doing the lab activity prompt about the medium and/or technologies we used?
+What insights or questions occurred as you worked?
+Did the activity remind you of other labs in this class, or other experiences beyond the course?

-I will also expect prose that reflects analytically on the work of the lab, putting it into conversation with *one or two* readings *from the same week of class* as the lab, as well as readings drawn from the larger class or beyond where appropriate.
+I will also expect prose that reflects analytically on the work of the lab, putting it into conversation with *one or two* readings *from the same week of class* as the lab, as well as readings drawn from the larger syllabus, or beyond where appropriate.
 This prose need not be as formal as a research paper, but it should demonstrate careful thought and preparation.
 You should integrate the readings explicitly, if possible through direct quotation.
 Use this writing to experiment with intellectual pairings you think might be generative to your larger thinking and help you prepare for your longer experimental entries.

+You should submit lab report entries within two weeks of the lab activity, as we agreed together in class on the first day.

 #### 3. Experimental Entries